Rothera Research Station: Fuchs House

 Also known as the Sledge Store, or Phase III.
 The building was erected in 1978/79, and originally housed the science offices, cold room and travel store.
 It is now used mainly as the travel store or sledge store.
 The huge amount of mountaineering or camping equipment for use in Antarctica is maintained and stored here.
 The cold store remains, with four large freezers storing all the base's frozen food.
-It was named after Sir Vivian Fuchs, BAS Director from 1958 to 1973.
+It was named after Sir Vivian Fuchs, BAS director from 1958 to 1973.

 Giants House

 Erected in 1996/1997 as transit accommodation, it contains eight rooms of four beds, and a toilet / shower facility.
 The building is only used in summer.

-Generator Shed, Chippy Shop, and Bingham
+Generator shed, chippy shop, and Bingham

 Bingham House was originally at Adelaide Island Base, and is as such the oldest building on site.
 It was pulled across from Base T in the winter of 1977.
 It was used as accommodation, but is now used as a building store.
 Bingham was named after E W Bingham, leader of FIDS 1945 to 1947 and FIDS surgeon commander.

-Next door is the Chippy Shop, which was the original Rothera Base, being built in the 1976/1977 season.
+Next door is the chippy shop, which was the original Rothera Base, being built in the 1976/1977 season.
 This building housed the base kitchen and eating facilities until the original Bransfield was built some four years later.
 As suggested by its name it is now the carpentry workshop, and also houses the electricians' store and workshop.

 The generator shed houses four Volvo Penta generators and has its own stores and workshop facilities.
+There are also two Perkins Engines 1506A-E88TAG3 engines on-site at Rothera.